The Sea and Poison (film)

-The Sea and Poison (海と毒薬, Umi to Dokuyaku) is a 1986 Japanese film directed by Kei Kumai and based on a novel of the same name by Shusaku Endo.
-It tells the true story of downed American pilots in World War II who are vivisected by Japanese surgeons in medical experiments at Unit 731.
+The Sea and Poison (海と毒薬, Umi to Dokuyaku) is a 1986 Japanese black and white drama film written and directed by Kei Kumai and based on a novel of the same name by Shūsaku Endō.
+It tells the true story of downed American pilots in World War II who are vivisected by Japanese surgeons in the Kyushu Imperial University.

-The film has never been released on home video outside of Japan and has never been released with an English translation.
+The film has never been released on home video outside of Japan with an English translation.
 Unofficial translations exist online and can be legally watched with an original Japanese DVD using computer software that allows custom subtitles.

+Plot

+Eight crew members from a downed B-29 bomber were brought to the Imperial University's medical school.
+Under military orders, the facility was to conduct experiments involving the vivisection of these American prisoners of war.
+Can a human being survive the removal of their internal organs?
+Suguro, a medical researcher forced to participate in this monstrous and inhumane experiment, is tormented by his conscience.
+Meanwhile, his colleague Toda—who initially sneered at Suguro’s distress—begins to question his own lack of emotional response amidst these extreme circumstances.
+Caught up in the turmoil, the young researchers find themselves buffeted by the forces at play, including the power struggles within the department.